obetdelacruz/onclick-event-listener/README.md

+## Summary:

-ummary: in this tutorial, you will learn about the JavaScript events, event models, and how to handle events.
+In this tutorial, you will learn about the JavaScript events, event models, and how to handle events.

-Introduction to JavaScript events
+## Introduction to JavaScript events

 An event is an action that occurs in the web browser, which the web browser feedbacks to you so that you can respond to it.

 For example, when users click a button on a webpage, you may want to respond to this click event by displaying a dialog box.